SchrodtSven/P3tite/README.md

 ## Disclaimer / motivation

 This framework is *not intended to be used in production, nor to be interoperable with other frameworks, libraries etc. for now*.
 It is a kind of POC and mainly PHP 8.1+ playground for me.
-It is not intended to be used without thinking in PROD systems.

 The main (current) goals are: